Verma314/projecteuler/README.md

 # projecteuler

-Problems marked \*\ mean that the solution is not working
+Problems marked \*\ mean that the something about the code is off, it may or may not be working

 Problems marked \!\ mean that a hacky, hit-and trial way was used, and more elegant solutions are needed.